Tzeny/tzeny.github.io/_posts/wiki/2019-01-30-cnn_visualizations.md

 For the next 2 types of visualization we will use ImageNet and Ouzels as an example:

-{% include figure_caption.html url="/assets/img/wiki/Ouzel.png" description="<File:Ouzel.png>" %}
+{% include figure_caption.html url="/assets/img/wiki/Ouzel.png" description="" %}

-Saliency Maps[3]
+Saliency Maps3
 ================

-[thumb|450px|Ouzel saliency maps[4]](/File:Ouzel_saliency_map.png "wikilink") Suppose that all the training images of bird class contains a tree with leaves.
+{% include figure_caption.html url="/assets/img/wiki/Ouzel_saliency_map.png" description="450px|Ouzel saliency maps" %} Suppose that all the training images of bird class contains a tree with leaves.
 How do we know whether the CNN is using bird-related pixels, as opposed to some other features such as the tree or leaves in the image?
 This actually happens more often than you think and you should be especially suspicious if you have a small training set.

 Saliency maps was first introduced in the paper: Deep Inside Convolutional Networks: Visualising Image Classification Models and Saliency Maps